If you think that your lead magnets are sufficient for turning leads into users, I’ve got some bad use.

 So what’s the bottom line?

-Essentially, it’s that your B2B SaaS company needs to make sure your email marketing is adding as much value as their regular content marketing by acting as a way to get people to valuable information.
+Essentially, it’s that your software company needs to make sure your email marketing is adding as much value as their regular content marketing by acting as a way to get people to valuable information.

 As well as this, it needs to direct potential users to starting free trials while also reminding older leads about any new changes to your service that may get them to commit.

-Want to get an B2B SaaS Marketing expert to manage your email marketing?
+Want to get a Software Marketing expert to manage your email marketing?
 Let us handle the entire email process for you.

 We’ll research your company and create an automated email marketing series that can nurture your leads into become sales-ready or even customers.
 The best thing?
 It runs completely in the background!